 The Chase Sapphire Preferred credit card is the first card I suggest for almost anyone, no matter what your travel goals are.
 At the very least, the welcome bonus of 60,000 is worth $750 if redeemed through the Chase Ultimate Rewards travel portal.
 But you can potentially get even more value out of those points by using transfer partners!
 Click here for a list of 25 ways to get more value by using Chase Ultimate Rewards transfer partners.This card also earns 2 points per dollar on travel and dining spend.

-As of August 2019, Emirates Skywards loyalty program is a partner of Chase Ultimate Rewards.
+Emirates Skywards loyalty program is now a partner of Chase Ultimate Rewards.

 In addition to Emirates skywards, Chase has 9 other airline partners to which you can transfer Chase Ultimate Rewards at a 1:1 ratio.
 You can also use Chase Ultimate Rewards to book travel in the redemption portal.